blackp/appbotx/README.md

 Appbotx will be available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile and run pod install.

     pod "AppbotX", :git => "https://github.com/appbotx/appbotx.git"

+Alternatively you can just [download the latest release](https://github.com/appbotx/appbotx/releases) and add it to your project.

 Then initialize with your API key in your AppDelegate